Alisha98A/Love-Children-Foundation/README.md

 cannot add margin top to media query of 768px and higher when i want to target learn-more-buttom volunteer button, cannot move more right in media query of 768px and up

 VIDEO BUTTON from 630px and higher doesn't move.
 Something is blocking.
 I want it inline with video.
 PROJECT BUTTON on 1228px and higher needs to be positioned more up, right now its outisde of section.
 FIX THIS SAME BUTTON needs to be centered on 280px and up
 VIDEO SECTION needs to be fixed from 630px and up.
 FIX THIS

+VIDEO BUTTON NEEDS MORE SPACE from 280px FIX THIS VIDEO NEEDS TO BE CENTERED FROM 480PX, when i add width.
+It's not centered anymore Too much space at the top from 630px and up in video section

 credits:
 I was stuck on video section.
 Elements didn't move.
 With help from John on tutoring team, I got help to move iframe inside of video container div.
 So that I could target all three elements (video, text and button) into position:flex;.
 Before, iframe container was outside of video container div.

 <!--Add a photo of how the website looks like on different screen devices-->